 UUID identifies the filesystem, while PARTUUID identifies the partition entry itself.
 The blkid manual notes that non-root users can receive cached unverified data, so use sudo when exact metadata matters.

-5. Check mounted filesystem usage for the active mounts on that disk.
+5. Check mounted filesystem usage for the active mount points.

 $ df -hT / /boot/efi